-BEFORE entering a propane or fuel service station make sure ALL pilot lights are extinguished.

-- Shut OFF the gas to all appliances by CLOSING the Propane Gas Main Shut Off Valve. - ALWAYS shut OFF any engine before refueling. - DO NOT smoke, and - DO NOT operate other ignition sources while refueling.
+Before entering a propane or fuel service station make sure all pilot lights are extinguished.
+Shut off gas to all appliances by closing the propane gas main shut off valve.
+Always shut OFF any engine before refueling.
+Do not smoke and do not operate other ignition sources while refueling.

 If you suspect your propane container has been overfilled, contact your dealer or a qualified propane technician for assistance immediately.

-DO NOT use or attempt to service an overfilled propane container yourself.
+Do not use or attempt to service an overfilled propane container yourself.

-A DANGER
+▲ DANGER

-Extinguish ALL flames.

-NEVER use an open flame to check for leaks.
+Extinguish all flames.
+Never use an open flame to check for leaks.
 Failure to follow this warning could result in a fire or explosion resulting in serious injury or death.